9th Infantry Regiment (United States): World War II

 2nd Infantry Division marching up the bluff at the E-1 draw in the Easy Red sector of Omaha Beach on D+1, 7 June 1944.

 Troops of the 2nd Infantry Division advance under machine gun fire into the outskirts of Brest August/September 1944.

 The 9th Infantry Regiment returned to Europe with the Second Infantry Division in October 1943 for the invasion of France.
-After breaking out from the Normandy beachhead the Manchus participated in the fight for Hill 192, a pivotal strongpoint in The Battle of Saint-Lo and participated in the Battle for Brest.
+Some men from the 9th would volunteer their services to the Special Engineer Task Force for their Assault on Omaha Beach on D-Day, along with men from the 23rd Infantry Regiment and 2nd Combat Engineer Battalion.
+A few of these men were killed on the 6th of June 1944 while being embedded with the 146th & 299th Combat Engineer Battalion’s Assault Gap teams.
+The rest of the 9th and the whole of the 2nd Division would come ashore on D-Day +1 to the 10th of June.
+The Regiment would help break out from the Normandy beachhead and participated in the fight for Hill 192, a pivotal strongpoint in The Battle of Saint-Lo and participated in the Battle for Brest.
 In December 1944 the 9th Infantry was at Elsenborn Ridge where it waged an 18-hour engagement during the Battle of the Bulge.
 After the reduction of the German salient, the 9th spearheaded a 1945 drive toward the Siegfried Line.
 The Manchus crossed the Rhine in March 1945 and advanced rapidly through Saxony into Czechoslovakia, ending the war with many decorations including three Presidential Unit Citations.